UCL-ARC/fortran-unit-testing-exercises/episodes/3-fortran-unit-test-syntax/challenge/README.md

 ### Veggies

-1. Finish the partially implement tests in [test/veggies](./test/veggies/).
+1. Finish the partially implemented tests in [test/veggies](./test/veggies/).
     - [test_check_for_steady_state.f90](./test/veggies/test_check_for_steady_state.f90)
     - [test_read_model_from_file.f90](./test/veggies/test_read_model_from_file.f90)
 2. Write a completely new Veggies test for the subroutine `find_steady_state` in [game_of_life_mod.f90](./src/game_of_life_mod.f90)